-Strategic Management Process is an ongoing iterative process of organization implementing strategies with proper analysis and evaluation to achieve its goals.
-It is achieved through the 5 steps explained below.
-Using Strategic Management Process, an organization decides to implement a selected few strategies along with stakeholders, details the implementation plan and keeps on appraising the progress & success of implementation through regular assessment.
+Strategic Management Process is an ongoing iterative process of implementing organization's strategies through proper analysis and evaluation to achieve planned goals.
+This helps in gaining competitive edge.
+Strategic Management Process is achieved through the 5 steps - setting goals, analyzing, formulation, implementation and strategy evaluation.
+Using this process, an organization decides to implement a selected few strategies along with stakeholders, details the implementation plan and keeps on appraising the progress & success of implementation through regular assessment.

 The process is not a one time implementation but we can think strategic management process as a loop which keeps on going to achieve the objectives as per the need.